Every year, West Moors Girlguiding give the girls the opportunity to join a wide range of fantastic events and also trying to bring back past events.

 Besides of Canal Boating, we have also been to Foxlease in Lyndhurst and enjoying our stay in The Coach House or Princess Margaret Lodge.
 We have been to South Shore Lodge on Brownsea Island.
 During our stay to these places, we do a load of activities that guides love such as scavenger hunts, wall climbing, abseiling, archery and etc.

 Every year, Guides and Rangers have the experience of camping out in the tents for a week.
 During the day, they do a lot of activities provided or they go out for the day.
-We have had our summer camps either at Berick St James in Wiltshire, Buddens Scout Centre in Dorset, and Foxlease.
+We have had our summer camps either at Berwick St James in Wiltshire, Buddens Scout Centre in Dorset, and Foxlease.
 In 2018 Guides and Rangers went Ferny Crofts.

 The name was chosen in 1994 for the first Castervaria Camp.
 Caster from Thomas Hady’s Casterbridge, and varia from the Roman Durnovaria, both names for Dorchester.
 This camp happens every 4 years.
 Last Castervaria was 2013 instead 2012 due to Olympics but it was worth the wait.
 There are at least 10 sub-camps and there are wide range of activities including wall climbing, riding on the segways, zorbing, and many more!
 This also includes a night away to Brownsea Island by staying in bivouacs.